jtcbrule/regress-plan/README.md

 Notes/Ideas
 -----------

+### Domain restrictions and multiple guesses ###

+Fitting a function like log(x + c0) can lead to non-fits (sym_fit() returns nan) if initial guess puts log() outside of its defined domain.
+One way to solve this is with multiple initial guess on the fitting function.
+(By default, the initial guess for all parameters is 1.)
+In the mean time, just use data with nothing but positive domains.

 ### operations.py and exptree.py ##

 Powers (x^c) are approximately represented in the search space via repeated multiplication and square roots.